 6.9.2 Modifications Proposed by Users

-6.9.2.1 If a User wishes to make a Modification it shall complete and submit to The Company a Modification Application and comply with the terms thereof.
+6.9.2.1 If a User wishes to make a Modification it shall complete and submit to The Company a Modification Application (and if this is a Gated Application, in accordance with the Gated Application and Offer Process) and comply with the terms thereof.

+6.9.2.2 Where the Modification Application:

-6.9.2.2 The Company shall make the Modification Offer to that User as soon as practicable and (save where the Authority consents to a longer period) in any event not more than 3 months after receipt by The Company of the Modification Application.
-The Modification Offer shall include details of any variations The Company proposes to make to the Bilateral Agreement or, where applicable, the Construction Agreement which applies to the Connection Site or Transmission Interface Site in question.
+6.9.2.2.1 is not a Gated Application, The Company shall make the Modification Offer to that User as soon as practicable and (save where the Authority consents to a longer period) in any event not more than 3 months after receipt by The Company of the Modification Application.

+6.9.2.2.2 is a Gated Application, The Company shall make the Modification Offer to the User in accordance with the Gated Application and Offer Process.

+6.9.2.2.3 The Modification Offer shall include details of any variations The Company proposes to make to the Bilateral Agreement or, where applicable, the Construction Agreement which applies to the Connection Site or Transmission Interface Site in question.
 During such period The Company and the User concerned shall discuss in good faith the implication of the proposed Modifications.

 6.9.2.3 The Modifications Offer shall remain open for acceptance (subject to CUSC Paragraph 6.10.4.4) for 3 months from the date of its receipt by that User unless either that User or The Company makes an application to the Authority under condition E13 of the ESO Licence, in which event the Modification Offer shall remain open for acceptance by that User until the date 14 days after any determination by the Authority pursuant to such application.